-Busy Beacons is set in a woodland space which enables children to experience the awe and wonder of the natural world through a forest school programme.
+Busy Beacons is set in a woodland space which enables children to experience the awe and wonder of the natural world through our forest school practices.

 We are passionate about our holistic outdoor educational learning, reconnecting children with nature in a stimulating environment.
 Each child has the opportunity to grow in confidence and develop the skills they need for a successful future, providing an exceptional foundation for lifelong learning.